fowad-sohail/fowad-sohail/README.md

 - 🌱 I’m currently learning **AWS services** such as **S3 and Elastic Beanstalk**
 - 👯 I’m looking to collaborate on data science and computer vision projects
 - 🤔 I’m looking for help with **deploying production machine learning models**
-- 💬 Ask me about cooking, fitness and DIY projects
+- 💬 Ask me about cooking, fitness and soccer ⚽
 - 📫 How to reach me: fowad.sohail@gmail.com
 - ⚡ Fun fact: I can fluently read, write and speak **Urdu**!